bugtags/Bugtags-Android/README.md

 Bugtags Android SDK
 ===================
-[Bugtags] for Android, reports bugs and their diagnoses information in one step, captures crashes automatically.
+[Bugtags] for Android, reports bugs and their diagnosis information in one step, captures crashes automatically.

 [Create a free account](http://bugtag.com/) and invite your team to improve your apps.
 > If you are using Eclipse for Android development, visit: [SDK for Eclipse].